 As MRI technology and other medical advances are made, more uses for this technology will help dentists diagnose and treat all sorts of ailments.
 If you have a headache that is not typical for you, appears suddenly, or that you classify as the “worst headache ever,” you should consult a dentist to rule out a serious illness or injury.
 With the use of MRI technology, your doctor is able to make a better diagnosis and treatment plan.

-If you believe you may need a MRI for headache diagnose or headache treatment, contact iHATEheadaches for a individualized headaches consultation.
+If you believe you may need an MRI for headache diagnosis or headache treatment, contact Think Better Life by calling 1-800-865-6468 to set up your individualized headaches consultation.